Member, Executive CommitteeChair, Government and Regulatory Policy

 In 2010, he was named by the Los Angeles and San Francisco Daily Journals as one of the “Top 100” attorneys in California.
-In 2000, Mr. Kieffer was named by the Los Angeles Daily Journal and San Francisco Daily Journal as one of the 100 most influential attorneys in California, and he has been listed in The Best Lawyers in America, 2005-2011 editions.
+In 2000, Mr. Kieffer was named by the Los Angeles Daily Journal and San Francisco Daily Journal as one of the 100 most influential attorneys in California.

 Mr. Kieffer serves on the Board of Regents of the University of California, is former chair of the Los Angeles Area Chamber of Commerce, and chairs the Los Angeles Civic Alliance.
 He is the co-founder of FuturePorts, a coalition of business and civic interests supporting the ports of Los Angeles and Long Beach.
-He is the author of The Strategy of Meetings, published by Simon & Schuster, 1988, and contributing author of Governing Public Colleges & Universities, published by Jossey-Bass, c.
-1993.
+Among other honors, Mr. Kieffer received the Anti-Defamation League’s Jurisprudence Award in 2013 and the Crystal Eagle Award for Public Service from Coro Southern California in 2012.

 Representation of a Fortune 500 company in a competitive procurement contract with the City of Los Angeles worth nearly $1 billion in revenues to the City.
 Representation included strategy and preparation of proposal; appearances before the appropriate commission; successful defense of a formal protest by a competitor; preparation of materials for the City Administrative Officer, Chief Legislative Analyst and City Council; representation before Council Committees and the City Council and award to client.